loader image

 SSPC Impact Case Study: Education and Public Engagement

-The SSPC ‘A Day in Life of a Scientist’ external campaign to highlight the everyday lives of our scientists
+‘A Day in Life of a Scientist’ highlighting the everyday lives of our scientists

 Project Lead: